Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Effectiveness of licenses

+By analyzing the licenses of DukeMTMC, MS-Celeb-1M, LFW, and ImageNet, and whether restrictions were inherited by derivatives, we found several shortcomings of licenses as a tool for mitigating harms through preventing commercial use.
+We included ImageNet in this analysis because we discovered in preliminary research that there is confusion around the implications of ImageNet's license (which allows only non-commercial research use) on pre-trained models.
+Our findings are summarized in \Cref{table:tos}.

-In this section, we seek to understand whether models trained on datasets released for non-commercial research are being used commercially.
-Whether or not such use is legal, it can exacerbate the real-world harm caused by datasets.
+Motivated by these findings, we further sought to understand whether models trained on datasets released for non-commercial research are being used commercially.
+Such use can exacerbate the real-world harm caused by datasets.
 Due to the obvious difficulties involved in studying this question, we approach it by studying online discussions.
-We identified 14 unique posts on common discussion sites that inquired about the legality of using pre-trained models that were trained on non-commercial datasets.\footnote{We identified these posts via four Google searches with the query ``pre-trained model commercial use.''
-We then searched the same query on Google with ``site:www.reddit.com,'' ``site:www.github.com,'' ``site:www.twitter.com,'' and ``site:www.stackoverflow.com.''
-These are four sites where questions about machine learning are posted.
-For each search, we examined the top 10 sites presented by Google.
-Within relevant posts, we also extracted any additional relevant links included in the discussion.} These 14 posts yielded numerous responses representing a wide range of suggestions.
-The question of legality is not one we seek to answer; for our purposes, it is merely a window into commercial practices.
+We identified 14 unique posts on common discussion sites that inquired about the legality of using pre-trained models that were trained on non-commercial datasets.

-\paragraph{Evidence of commercial use.} From these posts, we found anecdotal evidence that non-commercial dataset licenses are sometimes ignored in practice.
+From these posts, we found anecdotal evidence that non-commercial dataset licenses are sometimes ignored in practice.
 One response reads: ``More or less everyone (individuals, companies, etc) operates under the assumption that licences on the use of data do not apply to models trained on that data, because it would be extremely inconvenient if they did.''
 Another response reads: ``I don't know how legal it really is, but I'm pretty sure that a lot of people develop algorithms that are based on a pretraining on ImageNet and release/sell the models without caring about legal issues.
 It's not that easy to prove that a production model has been pretrained on ImageNet ...''

-Commonly-used computer vision frameworks such as Keras and PyTorch include models pre-trained on ImageNet, making the barrier for commercial use low.
+Commonly-used computer vision frameworks like Keras and PyTorch include models pre-trained on ImageNet, making the barrier for commercial use low.

-\paragraph{Responses from model distributors.} These posts resulted in responses from representatives of three pre-trained model creators: representative of the popular Keras and PyTorch frameworks, as well as the creator of LIP\_JPPNet, a pre-trained model for ``human parsing and pose estimation.''\footnote{\url{https://github.com/Engineering-Course/LIP_JPPNet}}